It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

-We spotted three separate herds of Zebra on this morning.
+We spotted three separate herds of Zebra this morning.

-They all proved to be very skittish and jumpy, remaining on the high-ground running with Blesbuck, Springbuck, and Waterbuck.
+They all proved skittish and jumpy, remaining on the high-ground running with Blesbuck, Springbuck, and Waterbuck.

-A quality shot never did present itself on a nice stallion but was an exciting start to this day.
+A quality shot never did present itself on a lovely stallion but was an exciting start to this day.
 Late morning, we headed back to the lodge for brunch.

 Our mid-afternoon hunt focused on another new animal for us, the beautiful Gemsbok.
-We quickly came across a large herd of about 70 animals in the high plains.
+We quickly spotted a large herd of about 70 animals on the high plains.

 Like the Zebra, they were very aware and loved to cover vast areas in a short period.
 This is where Nick’s expertise and knowledge came into play.

 Rob and the trackers drove the Gemsbok into a valley.
 Nick set us up in an area he was confident they would eventually make their way through.

 After waiting them out, the herd began to cross back into the highlands between 200-250 yards out.
 Nick spotted a very impressive bull that presented itself broadside at 220 yards.

 A shot of the sticks through the shoulder put the animal down in its track, and we had our 1st of 15 trophies of this trip.